A Tribute to Clark Griswold

 Off the shelf, these cars are pretty simple, there's a motor connected to a physical switch that changes the polarity, and a switch for the accelerator pedal.

-The software running in the car connects wirelessly to an MQTT broker and waits for a signal.
+The software running in the car connects wirelessly to an MQTT broker and waits for the signal.
 When triggered, the car driving functions activate.
 To make it more realistic, we'll also add smoke for the car exhaust and turn on the car's lights when driving.

 one of many microcontrollers used in this project